Scaling the Hunt for Fileless Malware

 Infocyte is used by hunt teams and incident responders to find hidden threats and reduce the dwell time of hackers who have made it inside the network.
 Being agentless, we don’t monitor endpoints the same way your endpoint protection suite works, instead, we utilize a set of highly scalable Digital Forensics and Incident Response (DFIR) methods called Forensic State Analysis (Read more about FSA here).
-Using FSA, our Infocyte HUNT™ platform periodically sweeps thousands of endpoints, spending a couple minutes on each host, to definitively validate their state as either “Compromised” or “Not Compromised” with greater confidence than antivirus or intrusion monitoring can provide.
+Using FSA, our Infocyte HUNT™ platform periodically sweeps thousands of endpoints, spending a couple of minutes on each host, to definitively validate their state as either “Compromised” or “Not Compromised” with greater confidence than antivirus or intrusion monitoring can provide.

 It goes much further than volatile memory analysis too.
 Infocyte HUNT digs deep into an endpoint to validate:

 - What is triggered to run through a persistence mechanism, and;

 - Identify any manipulation that would suggest the system has been maliciously modified (e.g., what a rootkit does to hide its presence, or what an insider threat might do to disable the system’s security controls).